2 min read

 Gaylord Powless was the signature player on the Oshawa Green Gaels’ junior lacrosse dynasty of the 1960s.
 The Gaels won the Minto Cup all four years that he played on the team.
 He also won the 1971 Mann Cup and was a marquee player in three different professional leagues.
 Gaylord Powless and his father, Ross, are both members of the Canadian Lacrosse Hall of Fame and the Ontario Lacrosse Hall of Fame.
 In 2017, Powless was elected to Canada’s Sports Hall of Fame.

 Haida and Kwakwaka'wakw heritage

 Spencer O’Brien is a four-time Winter X Games Medalist and won the 2012 World Snowboarding Championships.
 In 2013, she won Gold at the FIS World Championships, helping her qualify for the 2014 Sochi Winter Olympics.
 In the 2015 Winter X Games, she became the first woman to successfully land a Backside 900 trick.
-During the 2016–17 FIS Snowboard World Cup, O'Brien won the Silver medal.
+O'Brien won the Silver medal during the 2016–17 FIS Snowboard World Cup.

 Big River First Nation